A plat form presentation for surface-links

-\begin{proof} A motion picture of $F(n)$ is described in \cite{Kanenobu1983} as in Figure~\ref{Figure: mp of F(n)}, where $m = 2n+1$ and a box labeled by $m$ contains half-twists with $m$ crossings.
-Since the trivial link as in (4) of Figure~\ref{Figure: mp of F(n)} is the plat closure of an adequate braid of degree $4$, the $2$-knot is the plat closure of an adequate braided surface of degree $4$.
-Since $F(n)$ is a non-trivial $2$-knot, by Theorem~\ref{Theorem The classification of trivial surface-knots}, $\mathrm{Plat}(F(n)) = 2$.
-It is known that $F(n)$ is not a ribbon $2$-knot.
-By Theorem~\ref{Theorem genuine 2-plat 2-knot is ribbon}, the genuine plat index of $F(n)$ is greater than $2$. \end{proof}
+\begin{proof} The 2-knot $F(n)$ has a motion picture described in \cite{Kanenobu1983} as in Figure~\ref{Figure: mp of F(n)}, where $m = 2n+1$ and a box labeled by $m$ contains $m$ positive half-twists or $-m$ negative half-twists for $m < 0$.
+Since the trivial link depicted in (4) of Figure~\ref{Figure: mp of F(n)} is the plat closure of an adequate braid of degree $4$, this motion picture gives us a (normal) plat form presentation for $F(n)$.
+On the other hand, it is known that $F(n)$ is a non-trivial $2$-knot if $n \neq 0$.
+Hence, we have that $\mathrm{Plat}(F(n)) = 2$. \end{proof}